thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 Keep in mind that while client-side validation plays an important role in providing good user experience, it can easily be circumvented and thus can not be trusted.
 Server-side validation is still necessary for a secure application.
 We can easily disable javascript and delete things from the DOM using the developer tools - so we need to ensure that we are validating in a place where users do NOT have access.

-## Building your first form

-Lets take a look at the [angular-intro-to-validation](https://github.com/gSchool/angular-intro-to-validation) repository.
-Validation is very detailed oriented work, we will work through both examples to show how all the pieces interact together.

 ## Resource:

 This is a very good resource that explains validation in angular.